Gabi Hollows: Awards and honours

-In 2001, she was awarded the Centenary Medal for services to community welfare and development.
+In 2001, Hollows was awarded the Centenary Medal for services to community welfare and development.

 In the 2013 Queens Birthday Honours List, Gabi Hollows was made an Officer of the Order of Australia (AO) for "distinguished service to public health as an advocate for the eradication of blindness, particularly for Indigenous Australians and people in the developing world."

 In the 2021 Impact 25 Awards, Gabi Hollows was named one of the top 25 Australians creating positive change.
 She was also awarded the Judge's Choice Award for Collaboration.